35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 14. MUNAG Museo Nacional de Arte De Guatemala

-It’s a brand new museum in Antigua, hosted in the historical building Palacio de Capitanes on one side of the Plaza Mayor in Antigua.
+It’s a brand-new museum in Antigua, housed in the historic Palacio de Capitanes on one side of the Plaza Mayor.

 It’s a beautiful exposition showcasing pieces of Guatemalan Art across time, which giant map of the chronological evolution of Guatemalan history before and after the Spanish colonization.

-If you get there in a day with a clear sky you will be able to admire the Agua Volcano as a majestic backdrop.
+If you get there on a day with a clear sky, you can admire the Agua Volcano as a majestic backdrop.

-After you enter the museum, you can also get audibles for a self-guided tour of the museum.
-It’s free but you are required to leave a document as a guarantee.
+After you enter the museum, you can also get Audible for a self-guided tour of the museum.
+It’s free, but you are required to leave a document as a guarantee.

 Unique Restaurants and Lookouts

-Although I will talk about where to eat in Antigua in a different section of this post, there are places that are worth visiting not only for the food but their unique settings, ambiance, and the best views.
+Although I will discuss where to eat in Antigua in a separate section of this post, there are places worth visiting not only for the food but also for their unique settings, ambiance, and views.

 15. Brunch at Santo Domingo

-I have already mentioned the Santo Domingo old convent which is actually a luxury hotel and a museum worth visiting.
-However, you should also add a scrumptious brunch on Sunday, very popular among locals and expats alike.
+I have already mentioned the Santo Domingo old convent, which is actually a luxury hotel and a museum worth visiting.
+However, you should also add a scrumptious brunch on Sunday, which is very popular among locals and expats alike.

 A must if you happen to be in Antigua on a Sunday.
-Reservation is not required but recommended.
+A reservation is not required but recommended.

 16. Caoba Farms

 Delicious dishes are prepared with ingredients from their own fresh produce and other local organic farms.
-When I visited, they had live music during brunch on the weekends, which was very popular with expats.
+When I visited, they offered live music during brunch on weekends, which was very popular among expats.

 The restaurant is now open from Thursday through Sunday from 8 am to 4 pm.
-But they also have a shop with delicious organic food and ready-made dishes open every day except Monday.
+However, they also have a shop offering delicious organic food and ready-made dishes, open every day except Monday.

-They also have different activities including Yoga, acro yoga, flea market on Sundays, and more.
+They also offer various activities, including Yoga, acro yoga, and a flea market on Sundays, among others.
 Check out their website to find out what’s up when you are in town.

 17. Have lunch at El Tenedor

-Located on the hills just outside Antigua El Tenedor is the restaurant located in Santo Domingo del Cerro, the same property as the popular luxury Hotel Santo Domingo.
-The unique location facing the three volcanoes makes it a special place where to spend a few hours.
+The restaurant is located on the hills just outside Antigua El Tenedor, in Santo Domingo del Cerro, the same property as the popular luxury Hotel Santo Domingo.
+Its unique location facing the three volcanoes makes it a special place to spend a few hours.

-The restaurant is quite popular, especially during weekends, but what I enjoyed the most were the incredible art displayed throughout the property and the 5 art galleries.
+The restaurant is quite popular, especially during weekends, but I enjoyed the most the incredible art displayed throughout the property and the five art galleries.

-Unfortunately, when I was there it was cloudy and I couldn’t appreciate the view, but the incredible art expositions surely made up for it.
+Unfortunately, when I was there, it was cloudy, so I couldn’t appreciate the view, but the incredible art exhibitions surely made up for it.

 18. Have lunch with a view at Earth Lodge

-I visited this place only a few days before leaving Antigua and I regret not doing it before.
-It’s a cozy lodge with cute little wooden cabañas scattered around a manicured and lush jungle garden on a hill overlooking Antigua and facing the three volcanos.
+I visited this place only a few days before leaving Antigua, and I regret not having done so before.
+It’s a cozy lodge with cute little wooden cabaƱas scattered around a manicured and lush jungle garden on a hill overlooking Antigua and facing the three volcanoes.

-The nights are magical as well, even more with the sound of the rain on the roof of your cabaña.
+The nights are magical as well, even more so with the sound of the rain on the roof of your cabaƱa.

-However, you can just visit for the day, have a nice breakfast or/and lunch read a book, or work from the tables in the beautiful garden with one of the best views in Antigua.
+However, you can just visit for the day, have a nice breakfast and/or lunch, read a book, or work from the tables in the beautiful garden with one of the best views in Antigua.

 Shopping for souvenirs in Antigua